Adyem/Galactic-Planet-Miner/README.md

 The harness boots the lightweight HTTP server that ships with `libft`, drives the backend client, and executes the scenario helpers under `tests/`.

+## Main Menu Architecture

+The main menu is now organized into focused translation units rather than a single monolith.
+Core layout/state helpers live in `main_menu_content.cpp`, rendering logic is isolated in `main_menu_render.cpp`, portrait preloading and card construction live in `main_menu_portraits.cpp`, and the performance overlay feeds from `main_menu_performance.cpp` so frame-rate sampling stays decoupled from UI drawing.
+Supporting modules such as `main_menu_achievements.cpp`, `main_menu_connectivity.cpp`, and `main_menu_crash.cpp` expose wrappers under the `main_menu_testing` namespace, making it easy for `tests/game_test_menu_*.cpp` to drive the individual systems without reaching through the old aggregate source file.

 ### Coverage highlights

 The campaign regression in `validate_initial_campaign_flow` plays through early quests, research